hande-qmc/hande/documentation/manual/tutorials/dmqmc.rst

 :math:`\tau=0` ensuring low energy determinants are initially sampled.
 See [Malone15]_ for details.

+.. [review] - JSS: would encourage guidance to use IP-DMQMC over DMQMC by default for systems with a reasonable mean-field ground state?

 Most of the running details for IP-DMQMC are the same as for DMQMC, however there are some additional considerations.
 This is best demonstrated by running a simulation.
 We will focus on a 7-electron, spin polarised system in 319 plane waves at :math:`r_s=1`.